shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 along to the output.
 The values in the feedback loop are easy to retrieve, because these values were output previously.

+In total, this performs $$O(N)$$ operations on an input of size $$N$$, which is optimal---asymptotically, we can't do any better.

 <div class="algorithm">
 Here is the
 [`mpl`](https://github.com/mpllang/mpl)
-code for this algorithm.
+code for the sequential comb algorithm.

 We represent the input and output signals as sequences of samples, where each sample is a number in the range
 $$[-1,+1]$$.
 Sequences are basically just arrays; we write `alloc n` allocate a fresh (uninitialized) sequence of length `n`, and get and set the $$i^\text{th}$$